equinix/terraform-provider-metal/docs/resources/port.md

   Manipulate device ports
 ---

-# metal_port
+# metal_port (Resource)

+!> **PROVIDER DEPRECATED:** Equinix Metal Provider is now Deprecated.
+Please consider using [`equinix_metal_port`](https://registry.terraform.io/providers/equinix/equinix/latest/docs/resources/equinix_metal_port) resource from the [Equinix provider](https://registry.terraform.io/providers/equinix/equinix/latest/docs) instead of `metal_port`.
+[See the Metal provider section for more details](../index.md#equinix-metal-provider) on the new provider and available migration guides.

 Use this resource to set up network ports on an Equnix Metal device.
 This resource can control both physical and bond ports.

-This Terraform resource doesn't create an API resource in Equinix Metal, but rather provides finer control for (Layer 2 networking)[https://metal.equinix.com/developers/docs/layer2-networking/].
+This Terraform resource doesn't create an API resource in Equinix Metal, but rather provides finer control for [`Layer 2 networking`](https://metal.equinix.com/developers/docs/layer2-networking/).

 The port resource referred is created together with device and accessible either via the device resource or over `/port/<uuid>` API path.